amazon-connect/amazon-connect-salesforce-scv/Solutions/AWSSCV-DashboardAlarms/Docs/dashboard_alarms_installation_instructions.md

 ## Delploy the Cloudformation Template
 The next step is to deploy the CloudFormation template.
 This template builds all of the AWS resources required to make Voicemail Express work.
-1. Right-click/control-click to download the [Voicemail Express CloudFormation template](https://raw.githubusercontent.com/amazon-connect/amazon-connect-salesforce-scv/master/Solutions/AWSSCV-VoicemailExpress/CloudFormation/awsscv_vmx.yaml) and save it to your computer
+1. Right-click/control-click to download the [Voicemail Express CloudFormation template](https://raw.githubusercontent.com/amazon-connect/amazon-connect-salesforce-scv/master/Solutions/AWSSCV-DashboardAlarms/CloudFormation/awsscv_connect_dashboard_alarms.yaml) and save it to your computer.
 2. Log into the [AWS console](https://console.aws.amazon.com/console/home)
 3. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
 4. Choose **Create stack**